panicoenlaxbox/mediatpy/README.md

 # Introduction

-This library is a port of [Mediatr](https://github.com/jbogard/MediatR).
+This library is a port of [Mediatr](https://github.com/jbogard/MediatR) in Python.

 For more information and usage instructions, see the [documentation](https://mediatpy.readthedocs.io/en/latest/).